Amiodarone: Pregnancy and breastfeeding

 Use during pregnancy may result in a number of problems in the infant including thyroid problems, heart problems, neurological problems, and preterm birth.
 Use during breastfeeding is generally not recommended though one dose may be okay.

 Other

 Long-term use of amiodarone has been associated with peripheral neuropathies.

 Amiodarone is sometimes responsible for epididymitis.
 Amiodarone accumulates in the head of the organ and can cause unilateral or bilateral inflammation.
 It tends to resolve if amiodarone is stopped.

-Some cases of gynecomastia have been reported with men on amiodarone.
+Some cases of gynecomastia have been reported in men on amiodarone.

-A study published in 2013 showed a possible association between amiodarone and an increased risk of cancer, especially in males, with a dose-dependent effect.

-Interactions
+A retrospective cohort study found an increased risk of digestive, liver, head and neck and liver cancers amongst male patients exposed to amiodarone versus female participants in the same study and the general population.
+This study also identified that the Standardized Incidence Ratio of cancer occurrence increased significantly in males aged 20-59 and >80 years old who were exposed to a higher dose of Amiodarone in comparison to those exposed to a lower dose.
+This suggests that there is a dose-effect relationship.
+These results should be interpreted with caution due to limitations of the study design and care should be taken prior to altering current clinical and prescribing practices.
+Amiodarone and its effect on cancer is still a topic that requires more robust research.

+Drug-drug interactions

 The pharmacokinetics of numerous drugs, including many that are commonly administered to individuals with heart disease, are affected by amiodarone.

-Particularly, doses of digoxin should be halved in individuals taking amiodarone.
-Amiodarone may also interact with sotalol.
+Amiodarone has particularly important interactions with the following drugs: